 An allowance for credit losses is deducted from the amortized cost basis of financial assets to present the net carrying value at the amount that is expected to be collected over the contractual term.
 For available-for-sale debt securities in an unrealized loss position, the Company first assesses whether it intends to sell, or if it is more likely than not that it will be required to sell the security before the recovery of its amortized cost basis.
 If either of the criteria regarding intent or requirement to sell is met, the security's amortized cost basis is written down to fair value through income.
 For available-for-sale debt securities that do not meet the aforementioned criteria, the Company evaluates whether the decline in fair value has resulted from credit losses or other factors.
 In making this assessment, management considers the extent to which fair value is less than amortized cost, any changes to the rating of the security by a rating agency, and adverse conditions specifically related to the security, among other factors.
 If this assessment indicates that a credit loss exists, the present value of cash flows expected to be collected from the security are compared to the amortized cost basis of the security.
 If the present value of cash flows expected to be collected is less than the amortized cost basis, any excess cost is recorded as an allowance for credit losses.
 Any impairment that has not been recorded through an allowance for credit losses is recognized in other comprehensive income.
-The Company elected the practical expedient of zero loss estimates for securities issued by U.S. government entities and agencies and have a long history of no losses.
+The Company elected the practical expedient of zero loss estimates for securities issued by U.S. government entities and agencies.
+These securities are either explicitly or implicitly guaranteed by the U.S. government, are highly rated by major agencies and have a long history of no losses.